Integration from Apple Wallet using Wallet Extensions

 Reuse Domain Models and Storage Classes:

-- Make your domain models and storage classes accessible to both your app and Extensions.
-This ensures consistency in how data is serialized and deserialized.
+- Make your domain models and storage classes accessible to both your app and Extensions so as to avoid code duplication.
+This also ensures consistency in how data is serialized and deserialized.

 -